GENERATOR SAFETY

 Enter the manual transfer switch.

-transfer-switchInstallation of a manual transfer switch to safely tie a generator into a power system is a must.
-By doing so, you satisfy the requirement for the ability to open all associated ungrounded conductors in the sub-panel that the generator is feeding, as well as disabling the power company’s ability to feed electricity back onto the circuits currently powered by the generator, until the generator is turned off, and the manual transfer switch is returned to the non-backup position.
+A manual transfer switch must be installed to safely tie a generator into a power system.
+By doing so, you satisfy the requirement for the ability to open all associated ungrounded conductors in the sub-panel that the generator is feeding.
+You also disable the power company’s ability to feed electricity back onto the circuits currently powered by the generator until the generator is turned off and the manual transfer switch is returned to the non-backup position.

 Common sense